 We also gratefully acknowledge our supporters who have expressed their intent to leave a bequest to the Eye and Ear.
 This helps us continue to improve care and treatment for those living with vision and hearing loss in the future.

 Patron

-Mr Anthony Howard QC (11 August 2015 - present)
+Mr Anthony Howard QC (11 August 2015 - 30 June 2023)